2014 BCS National Championship Game: Game summary

+Immediately after the 2014 Rose Bowl Game concluded, a fresh field was placed on top of the existing field.
+The field was laid on Thursday, and painting of the field began Friday.
+The field was completed Saturday in time for it to rest on Sunday for the championship game on Monday.
+The pregame singing of the national anthem was performed by John Legend.

 The 2014 BCS National Championship Game kicked off at 8:30 p.m.
 EST at the Rose Bowl Stadium in Pasadena, California.
 A crowd of 94,208 people attended the game.
 The game was televised by ESPN, with Brent Musburger and Kirk Herbstreit as commentators.
 Other ESPN networks (including ESPN2, ESPNEWS, ESPN Classic, ESPNU, and ESPN3) provided supplemental coverage with analysis and additional perspectives of the game, which the network branded as the BCS Megacast.
 An estimated 26,061,000 people watched the game on ESPN, ESPN2 and ESPNEWS, for a combined Nielsen rating of 14.8.

-The pregame singing of the national anthem was performed by John Legend.

 First quarter

 The opening kickoff went for a touchback, thus Auburn began its opening drive at its 25-yard line.
 On a third and 7 situation, the Tigers had a chance to score first when Auburn quarterback Nick Marshall threw a pass to an open Ricardo Louis.
 Marshall's pass fell short, however, forcing the Tigers to punt the ball away to FSU.
 On the Seminoles' first drive of the game, Florida State was able to drive to Auburn's red zone.
 However, on a third and 8 situation at Auburn's 16-yard line, Jameis Winston was sacked by Nosa Eguae, forcing the Seminoles to settle for a 35-yard field goal from Roberto Aguayo to give the Seminoles a 3–0 lead.

 The ensuing Auburn drive ended in a punt.
 However, the Tigers were able to down the punt at FSU's 2-yard line.
 Auburn's defense then forced a three-and-out, forcing the Seminoles to punt from the endzone.
 Auburn's Chris Davis returned the punt 22 yards to Florida State's 25-yard line.
 Taking advantage of the good field position, Auburn went up 7–3 on a 12-yard touchdown pass to Tre Mason.
 On the ensuing Florida State drive, the Seminoles stalled at their 26-yard line after Winston was sacked by Dee Ford.
 On the punt return, Auburn was called for a roughing the kicker penalty, giving FSU a first down at the Seminoles' 41-yard line.